 “Alchemy – The act of changing a substance of little value into gold, or the elixir of life”

 My Personal Story

 Alchemilla apothecary is the culmination of my obsession with medicinal plants and nature.
-I’ve always enjoyed writing and so on the blog, you’ll find information about herbal medicine, seasonal recipes, wildcrafting, alchemy, holistic nutrition, medicine making, tea, and organic gardening.
+I’ve always enjoyed writing, and so on my blog, you’ll find information about herbal medicine, seasonal recipes, alchemy, holistic nutrition, medicine making, tea, and gardening.
 My herb shop is where I share the products I create.